 Muckhart Golf Club

-Located close to the school and residential complex, Muckhart Golf Club very generously gave Seamab the use of their course and facilities for our first Charity Golf Day on September 2nd 2016 where we raised £3000.
-2017’s event is already selling out quickly – see our Forthcoming Events page to find out more.
+Located near the school and residential complex, the Club generously gave us the use of their course and facilities for our first Charity Golf Day in 2016, where we raised £3,000.
+2018's event is already selling out quickly - see our Forthcoming Events page to find out more.

 You can read more about Muckhart Golf Club here.

-In early 2016, Purcell hosted the first Alternative Burns Night Fundraiser in aid of Seamab and Global Action Nepal.
-This was a great opportunity for raising Seamab’s profile and engaging with a wide range of people and companies.
-More than £8000 was raised, split equally between the two charities.
+In early 2016, Purcell hosted the first Alternative Burns Night Fundraiser is aid of Seamab and Global Action Nepal.
+More than £8,000 was raised, split equally between the two charities.
 2017's event at the Ghillie Dhu in Edinburgh was an even bigger success, raising £12,000.

 Read more about Purcell here.

-More information about Ramboll UK can be see here.
+More information about Ramboll UK can be seen here.

 More information about SGN can be seen here.

 The Dunfermline branch of national bank chain, Santander, have collected Christmas presents for the chldren over the last few years, and gave a donation of £5,000 in 2016 to buy new mountain bikes to support 'Project Free', which aims to promote health and wellbeing for the children.